Glossary

 What is persistent project enrollment?

-Persistent project enrollment is the explicit package-ninja enable state that keeps Package Ninja shims active for one project root and every nested folder beneath it.
+Persistent project enrollment is the local .package-ninja/project.json state created by package-ninja connect, package-ninja enable, or safe shim auto-enrollment.
+It keeps Package Ninja governance active for one project root and every nested folder beneath it.

 What is direct governed execution?

-Direct governed execution is a one-off Package Ninja command such as package-ninja install or package-ninja run -- npm pack that applies policy to that invocation without persistently enrolling the repository.
+Direct governed execution is a Package Ninja command such as package-ninja restore, package-ninja add, or package-ninja run -- npm pack that applies policy before execution and keeps the project binding metadata current when the project root can be detected safely.

 What is bypass?